-Boise State men's tennis has become a familiar player on the national collegiate tennis scene thanks in large part to head coach Greg Patton, who just concluded his 15th season at the helm of the Bronco men's tennis program.
-Patton has led Boise State to six NCAA Tournament appearances in the past seven years and four Western Athletic Conference titles since the beginning of his second tenure in 2003.
+Boise State men's tennis has become a familiar player on the national collegiate tennis scene thanks in large part to head coach Greg Patton, who is in his 18th season at the helm of the Bronco men's tennis program.
+Patton has led Boise State to seven NCAA Tournament appearances in the past eight years and six conference titles since the beginning of his second tenure in 2003.

-Patton has put together an impressive 685-321 record over 30 years as a collegiate head coach, which currently ranks him fifth nationally for most wins by an active NCAA Division I men's tennis coach.
-A large part of that success has come during his 15 years at Boise State, where he has posted a 334-128 record while winning nine conference championships in three different conferences.
+Patton has put together an impressive 731-338 record over 32 years as a collegiate head coach, which currently ranks him fifth nationally for most wins by an active NCAA Division I men's tennis coach.
+A large part of that success has come during his 17 years at Boise State, where he has posted a 380-145 record while winning 10 conference championships in three different conferences.

-Since returning to Boise State in 2003, Patton guided the team to WAC titles in four of seven seasons (2003, 2005-07) as well as a WAC regular season championship in 2009.
-Patton has also coached numerous players to All-America status during his tenure, including Clancy Shields in singles as well as Kean Feeder and James Meredith in doubles in 2009.
+Since returning to Boise State in 2003, Patton guided the team to back-to-back Mountain West Tournament Championships during his first two seasons in the conference, as well as a regular-season title in 2011.
+He also earned WAC titles in four of seven seasons (2003, 2005-07) as well as a WAC regular season championship in 2009.
+Patton coached numerous players to All-America status during his tenure, including Clancy Shields in singles as well as Kean Feeder and James Meredith in doubles in 2009.

 Patton has been credited with turning Boise State into a national tennis power since his arrival in 1993.
 In his first season at the reigns of the Broncos, Patton led the team to its first conference championship since 1974.
 His success did not stop there as Boise State won the Big Sky four consecutive seasons (1993-96) and the Big West Championship its first year in the league (1997).
 During the 1997 season, Boise State was ranked as high as second in the nation and went to the quarterfinals of the NCAA Championships, finishing fifth in the process.